OxWearables/dnanexus-stepcount/README.md

 # DNAnexus applet for the `stepcount` Python package

-Scripts, configuration files, and instructions to build a DNAnexus applet wrapping the Python package `stepcount` (https://github.com/OxWearables/stepcount) for use on the DNAnexus platform.
+Scripts, configuration files, and instructions to create a DNAnexus applet for the Python package `stepcount` (https://github.com/OxWearables/stepcount) for use on the DNAnexus platform.

 ## Prerequisites
 - Python 3.8 or higher